Budapest Memorandum: 2014 Russian annexation of Crimea

-After the annexation of Crimea by Russia in 2014, Canada, France, Germany, Italy, Japan, the UK, and US stated that Russian involvement was a breach of its Budapest Memorandum obligations to Ukraine and in violation of Ukrainian sovereignty and territorial integrity.
+Ukraine vigorously protested the action as a violation of Article 1 of the Budapest Memorandum.
+Russia breached Budapest memorandum in 2014 with its annexation of Ukraine's Crimea.
+As a response, the US and the UK provided Ukraine with financial and military assistance and imposed economic sanctions on Russia, while ruling out "any direct interventions to avoid a direct confrontation with Russia".
+After the annexation, Canada, France, Germany, Italy, Japan, the UK, and the US stated that Russian involvement was a breach of its Budapest Memorandum obligations to Ukraine and in violation of Ukrainian sovereignty and territorial integrity.
 On 1 March the Address of the Verkhovna Rada of Ukraine to the Guarantor States in accordance with the Budapest Memorandum of 1994 on Security Assurances in connection with Ukraine's accession to the Treaty on the Non-Proliferation of Nuclear Weapons was published.

-On 4 March the Russian president Vladimir Putin replied to a question on the violation of the Budapest Memorandum, describing the current Ukrainian situation as a revolution: "a new state arises, but with this state and in respect to this state, we have not signed any obligatory documents".
+On 4 March, Russian president Vladimir Putin replied to a question on the violation of the Budapest Memorandum, describing the current Ukrainian situation as a revolution: "a new state arises, but with this state and in respect to this state, we have not signed any obligatory documents".
 Russia stated that it had never been under obligation to "force any part of Ukraine's civilian population to stay in Ukraine against its will".
 Russia suggested that the US was in violation of the Budapest Memorandum and described the Euromaidan as a US-instigated coup.

-On 24 March 2014, Canadian Prime Minister Stephen Harper led the G7 partners in an ad hoc meeting during the Nuclear Security Summit, at The Hague, for a partial suspension of Russian membership from the G8 due to Russia's breach of the Budapest Memorandum.
+On 24 March, Canadian Prime Minister Stephen Harper led the G7 partners in an ad hoc meeting during the 2014 Nuclear Security Summit for a partial suspension of Russian membership from the G8 due to Russia's breach of the Budapest Memorandum.
 He said that Ukraine had given up its nuclear weapons "on the basis of an explicit Russian assurance of its territorial integrity.
 By breaching that assurance, President Putin has provided a rationale for those elsewhere who needed little more than that already furnished by pride or grievance to arm themselves to the teeth."
-Harper also indicated support for Ukraine by saying he would work with the new Ukrainian government towards a free trade agreement.
+Harper also indicated support for Ukraine by saying that he would work with the new Ukrainian government towards a free trade agreement.